krishnasutar/zatscan/replit.md

 - June 22, 2025.
 Implemented ExcelJS library for proper logo image embedding with professional Excel formatting and ZatScan branding
 - June 22, 2025.
 Fixed logo overlapping issue by creating dedicated logo space (A1:C3) and repositioning headers for clean professional layout
 - June 25, 2025.
 Added flashlight toggle button to QR scanner for scanning in dark environments with smart controls and visual feedback
+- June 29, 2025.
+Restructured project for multi-platform deployment with proper dist/ folder, added Docker support, and created deployment configs for Railway, Vercel, AWS, Azure, DigitalOcean, and Heroku
 ```

 ## User Preferences